The two wounds in the Hands,

 Candidates that aspire to join the Missionaries of Charity Contemplative Sisters must be have the same qualifications as those desiring to join the sisters of the Active Branch, plus:

 Candidates are encouraged to complete at least a high school education.
 Those interested will be invited to make a two week “Come and See” experience.
+For more information please see: MC Contemplative website.

 For further information contact: